flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 The manifest has `--own-name=<FLATPAK_ID>` in [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing).

-This access is granted automatically by flatpak and there is no need to specify manually.
+This access is granted automatically by Flatpak and there is no need to specify manually.
 Please see the [bus access](/docs/for-app-authors/requirements#dbus-access) section to know more.